• Skip to primary navigation

 Kathy Carmichael

-Vegan green goddess dressing is a fresh herby dressing made with the freshest whole foods ingredients.
-As a dip, sandwich spread, salad dressing or a drizzle for a baked potato, green goddess dressing is the perfect way to welcome spring.
+Vegan Green Goddess Dressing is a fresh, herbal dressing made with the freshest whole foods ingredients.
+As a dip, sandwich spread, salad dressing, or a drizzle for a baked potato, green goddess dressing is the perfect way to welcome spring.

 Print Recipe Pin Recipe